1. Does the NHS always need more money?

 The Office for Budgetary Responsibility (OBR) notes that our rise in health spending as a proportion of GDP in the UK is in line with trends over the past 40 years in most high-income OECD countries, which choose to spend more on health care as the wider economy grows.
 But public funding for health care as a proportion of GDP is now forecast to fall in the UK from 7.6 per cent in 2009/10 to 6.8 per cent by 2019/20.
-NHS spending per person is also forecast to fall in real terms by 0.9 per cent over the four years to 2019/20 as the population increases.
+Growth in health spending will not keep pace with the growing and ageing population, so NHS spending per person will fall by 0.3 per cent in 2018/19.

 Decisions on health care spending

 Rises in health care spending should not be framed as an intractable problem to solve.
 The British Social Attitudes survey shows that in 1997 half (50 per cent) of the public were dissatisfied with the NHS.
 But between 2001 and 2010 satisfaction increased significantly; this was a period of substantial increases in NHS funding and consequent reductions in waiting times for accident and emergency, and elective treatment, and other improvements in the quality of patient care.
 The projected falls in health care spending in future years may result in the NHS losing the ground it gained over recent years.